Bjernson/aws-java-spring-dev-workshop/doc-module-08.md

 ![Cloud9](./images/module-08/05.png)

 	2. check java --version
-	3. upgrade java version to 1.8
+	3. upgrade java version to 1.8 (for development, we need to upgrade Java version and install required pakcages)

 ```